aritraroy/UltimateAndroidReference/README.md

 * [Toasty](https://github.com/GrenderG/Toasty) - The usual Toast, but with steroids
 * [VectorMaster](https://github.com/harjot-oberai/VectorMaster) - Dynamic control over vector drawables
 * [VLayout](https://github.com/alibaba/vlayout) - Project vlayout is a powerful LayoutManager extension for RecyclerView, it provides a group of layouts for RecyclerView
-* [CustomEditText](https://github.com/Rajagopalr3/CustomEditText) - A Collection of features are wrapped into single ui element.
-By adding a line of code in xml, able to access these functions. rectangular edittext with radius, font change etc.

 ### Utilities